 Common Challenges and Troubleshooting Tips

 Like all equipment, shale shakers can face challenges during operation.
+After the drilling fluid passes through the shale shaker, the processed fluid is collected in mud tanks for further treatment or storage.
 Understanding these challenges and knowing how to troubleshoot them can enhance shaker performance.

 Common Challenges